-My sincere thanks to everyone who has made this work possible, because of you, the 'needle' on the gauge for a spinal injury treatment has moved.
+My sincere thanks to everyone who has made this work possible, thanks to you, the 'gauge' on the dial for a spinal injury treatment has moved.

 Everything is Possible!

 Perry Cross AM Founder & Executive President

 Chairman's Report

 Following on from the Foundation's record success in 2018/2019, the organisation began 2019/2020 ("2020") with excitement and a strong momentum, which was then to be significantly tempered by the onset of COVID-19.